 One thing to keep in mind is the Meyers Briggs test has been proven to be false multiple times, the creation was based off of preconceived bias.
 However the idea of Extroversion, and Introversion (as well as Ambiversion) have been proven to be relatively true.
 Just keep in mind that everyone is different, and although they may “fall” under a category, that does not define them.

-Since Self-Development is a lifelong process, we aim to help as long as you live.
+Since Self-Development is a lifelong process, I aim to help as long as you live.
 That is very bold claim, and the aim is to instill a mindset that you can do it!

 The U.L.C.
 Podcast